 Caroline was born in Philadelphia, Pennsylvania, and moved to Silver City, New Mexico at the age of 10.
-She graduated from The University of New Mexico with a BA in Communication, and received an MA in Elementary Education from The University of Phoenix.
+She graduated from The University of New Mexico with a BA in Communication and received an MA in Elementary Education from The University of Phoenix.
 She has been an elementary classroom teacher for 22 years in independent schools in Albuquerque, NM, and is currently teaching 4th grade at Manzano Day School.
-Caroline is married with 3 Bosque Bobcats, and has been an active volunteer at Bosque School for 8 years — with BPGA leadership rolls the last 2 years.
+Caroline is married, has three Bosque Bobcats, and has been an active volunteer at Bosque School for eight years — with BPGA leadership roles for the last two years.

 Peggie Ann Findlay